shortstheory/dtn-unetstack/README.md

             // same issue and moreover, who do we send these notifs to? break;
         }
     }
 };
 ```

 ## Open Issues
 * Don't send beacon unless you get an AGREE from the layer
-* DatagramFailedNtf/DatagramDeliveryNtf does not give me information about which DatagramReq it is in response to
 * Should DeliveryNtfs be broadcast on a topic?
 * Generate a failure when we have TTL exceeded
 * What do we do once we receive a DatagramNtf?
 Do we send it over to router or store it in SCAF?
 Will Router pass the message up to the App?
     * atm we are bundling it in a DatagramReq and sending it off to Router
 * What is the difference between calling a fxn and using a 1-shot behavior?
+* How can I print messages in the shell?

+## Resolved
+* DatagramFailedNtf/DatagramDeliveryNtf does not give me information about which DatagramReq it is in response to